kubermatic/docs/content/installation/install_kubermatic/_index.en.md

 ```

 ### etcd backups

-We run a individual Cronjob every 20minutes for each Cluster to backup the etcd-clusters.
+We run an individual Cronjob every 20 minutes for each cluster to backup the etcd-clusters.
 Snapshots will be stored by default to an internal S3 provided by minio.
-But this can be changed by modifying the `storeContainer` & `cleanupContainer` in the values.yaml to your needs.
+But this can be changed by modifying the `storeContainer` & `cleanupContainer` in the `values.yaml` to your needs.

-The cronjobs will be executed in the kube-system namespace.
+The cronjobs will be executed in the `kube-system` namespace.
 Therefore if a container needs credentials, a secret must be created in the kube-system namespace.

 The workflow:

-- Init-container creates snapshot
+1. Init-container creates snapshot
-- Snapshot will be saved in a shared volume
+2. snapshot will be saved in a shared volume
-- `storeContainer` takes the snapshot & stores it somewhere
+3. `storeContainer` takes the snapshot and stores it somewhere

 #### storeContainer

 The `storeContainer` will be executed on each backup process after a snapshot has been created and stored on a shared volume accessible by the container.
 By default only the last 20 revisions will be kept.
 Older snapshots will be deleted.
 By default the container will store the snapshot to minio.

 #### cleanupContainer

 The `cleanupContainer` will delete all snapshots in S3 after a cluster has been deleted.

 #### Credentials

-If the default container will be used, a secret in the kube-system namespace must be created:
+If the default container will be used, a secret in the `kube-system` namespace must be created:

 ````yaml
 apiVersion: v1